cabra12/travel-website-frontend-ux/README.md

 # Travel Website Project

-A travel website designed to increase tourism to the fictional island of Taniti.
-Built as a UX design project focused on user experience and conversion.
+A fully responsive travel website built with HTML, CSS, and JavaScript.
+The focus of this project was on responsive design using CSS Grid, media queries, and clamp() for a fluid UI across desktop, tablet, and mobile interfaces.
+Includes animated cards and a simulated form submission.
 All photos used came from Unsplash.

 ## Live Demo
 [View Site](https://cabra12.github.io/travel-website-frontend-ux/)